Ehlers-Danlos Syndrome

 What is the outlook for the Ehlers-Danlos syndromes?

-The outlook (prognosis) is variable and depends on which type of EDS a person has.
-Most forms of EDS do not affect a person's lifespan, and people with milder symptoms are able to live their their lives without any restrictions.
-However, the need to protect the skin and joints in those with more marked symptoms can limit a person's chosen activities - particularly those hoping to take part in activities with a risk of physical injury, such as rugby - and can cause significant disability.
+The outlook (prognosis) is variable and depends on the type of EDS.
+Most forms of EDS do not affect a person's lifespan and people with milder symptoms are able to live their lives without any restrictions.
+The need to protect the skin and joints in those with more marked symptoms can limit a person's chosen activities - particularly having to reduce activities with a risk of physical injury, such as rugby - and can cause significant disability.

 Many people with EDS have more severe symptoms and may have significant disabilities and therefore a severe restriction of their lives.